pridevel/slate/source/index.html.md

 AngularJs is a web development framework based on Javascript and is open source means it is freely available to its users.
 Many developer use AngularJs to make dynamic web application.
 AngularJs is currrently maintained by "Google".
 It is categorized as MV* framework.
 M is model where you can store your data.
 V is view where user is used to view data on your web-page.
 '*' can be Controller or ViewModel  or can be something else.
-AngularJs uses Controllers.
+AngularJs uses Controllers and hence we call it is as MVC based framework.

 ## Features